 You should always speak with your dog’s regular veterinarian when considering what you can give your dog for allergies.
 After speaking with them and learning what is suitable for your dog, try some of these tips this allergy season to keep your dog feeling its best.

 While some pet parents might be tempted to give their dogs human medication, you should always exercise caution and consult a vet before giving your dog any medication.
-However, there are some medicines that vets often recommend for mild allergy symptoms.

 Food as Medicine